 Elephants also have rather large ears.
 They are designed this way to pump blood around them to help cool the elephant down under the hot African sun.
 The more the ears flap, the hotter the elephant is.

 They say an elephant never forgets.
 This could be because they are extremely intelligent creatures and have brains that can weigh as much as 4-6 kg.

 The skin of an elephant can be up to 2.5 cm thick in places.
 Despite this, elephants are very prone to skin parasites and use mud and dust baths to try and get rid of them, as well as to cool off.

 Elephant have six sets of teeth that grow one set after another, throughout their lives.
 By the time they reach their 50's, most elephant have started to use their final set.

-There is usually one leader, the matriarch, who is often the oldest female, and the rest of the herd is made up of her offspring.
-Being the oldest, she has the depth of knowledge that will ensure the survival of the herd in times of hardship.
-She will take them to water and food beyond their usual range.
-Whilst the young females will usually stay with the herd, the males leave the herd during adolescence (between the ages of 10 and 19 years) to lead the life of a more solitary bull elephant.
+There is usually one leader, the matriarch, who is often the oldest female, with the rest of the herd being made up of her own offspring.
+Being the oldest, she has the experience and knowledge that will ensure the survival of the herd in times of hardship.
+She will take them to water and food beyond their usual range, and teach them how to protect themselves from danger.